story645/proposal/draft/outline.md

 __revision__
 start w/ why & then do why, frame this section better - first sentence should probably tie into section header
+## 4
+* 405-407: jump straight into Matplotlib (not really telling anybody why)
+* 408-413: hedging on why OO
+* 413-414: floating code here
+* 414-415: incomplete sentence
+* 416-432: describing the artistclass code block
+* 433-436: nu
+* 436-444: Q
+__revision__ probably use basically pseudo-code, I think reviewers are right that it's both too much and not enough mpl, would also be easier to make it more functional, break it down line by line as annotated code instead of block of explanation (look at revised proposal) - streamline so that nu isn't explained first as part of object and then again when talking about nu objects
+### 4.1
+* 446-451: what is this, what this section is about
+* 452-456: view method, what does it do
+* 457-459: qhat
+* 460-462: line view
+* 462-466: qhat
+* 466-468: view and feels incomplete (last is a tell not show) __revision__ 4 should probably go away and mostly should jump straight into this discussion, (image artist would be good but probably can't happen in time frame), missing the why again, start w/ "the difference between a scatter and a line is in []" probably need a figure annotated w/ code or step through of what the code is doing to the figure, focus on one thing (xi, nu, q) at a time

+### 4.1.1
+* 470-477: nu dictionary + functions
+* 478-479: testing nu equivariance
+__revision__ streamline - this feels more implementation detail than unpacking of model, delete the test function especially since that should really work like any composition test, or pull a different example from the table for Stevens
+### 4.1.2
+* 482-485: what is a wrapper (missing why)
+* 487-494: comparing tau
+* 496-497: tau returns a table
+* 498-508: continuous vs. step
+__revision__ focus should be on continuous vs step, strip out the tau and wrapper stuff that should just be mentioned in xi section, pare down to "where does data model help?"